lexman/tuttle/doc/tutorial_errors.md

 `Les_trois_mousquetaires.zip`is now a *primary resource*.
 When running, tuttle checks whether the file has changed since we last ran the workflow...
 And because it is the same, everything is still valid !

-## Next :

-DONE * show what happens when an error occurs...
-And fiw that error DONE * show how to follow code changes even if the language is not implemented DONE * show how to merge your work with you team mate's Bonus :
-* show the download processor...
-And how you can change (a bit) the workflow without loosing your work DONE * explain the --threshold parameter to prevent from losing your work if a remote provider changes

 ## Conclusion
-We've seen how to run a process with tuttle.
-In the incoming tutorial, you will learn how to deal with errors while you

-work.

-In this tutorial about the command line `tuttle run`, we have seen :
+In this tutorial about the command `tuttle run`, we have seen :
 * how you can chain *processes* from various languages (shell, python) through explicit declaration of input and output *resources*
-* that this processes will be run only if necessary
+* that processes will be run only if necessary
-* that if you change a line of code, everything that depends on it will be reprocessed
+* that if you change a line of code, everything that depends on it will be reprocessed.
+Idem for *primary resources*
-* that you can prevent a too big reprocessing
 * that tuttle plays well with source control : you can merge, rebase, fork your project, you will always have data up-to-date with your source, with the minimum of processing
-* that a change in primary resource impacts the whole *workflow*
+* that recovery from error consist only in changing the buggy code : tuttle will clean up previous execution for you
-* that debuging is easy thanks to the html report, the logs and
+* that debuging is easy thanks to the html report, the logs and cheap experimentation

+Happy processing !